Welcome to Nursery!

 Within Nursery we are very lucky to have so many amazing staff!

 Our class teachers are Mrs Wilcock and Mrs Curran.
 Mrs Wilcock teaches us on a Monday and a Tuesday and Mrs Curran teaches us on a Wednesday, Thursday and Friday.
-They are both supported by Mr Cleghorn, Miss Oxford and Miss Littlewood.
+They are both supported by Mr Cleghorn and Miss Oxford.

 Our learning in Early Years is categorised into seven areas:

 - Personal, Social and Emotional Development

 A lot of the time in Nursery your child will be playing in the different areas of provision and we will be following their interests and extending their learning through the things that excite them.
 We also teach the children through different topics, but the activities will change depending on how the children respond to different experiences.
 Children are naturally inquisitive and we can’t wait to find out where their ideas will take us!

 This half term our topic is:

 We have a box full of wonderful books you can borrow and share with your child.
 Please feel free to choose a book and change it as often as you like.
 Don’t forget to stamp your child’s bookmark each time they have finished reading one.
 Four stamps will earn your child a super ‘dip in the box’.

 ‘Rhyme Time’ sessions are held on Wednesday at 8.45-9.00am for our morning children and 12.25-12.40pm for our afternoon children.
 During ‘Rhyme Time’ we practise all the rhymes and songs we have learnt in Nursery and each week we learn a new one and send a copy of the words home for extra practise.